 Our Houston optometrists Dr. Aric Welton, Dr. Stephanie Lozano, and Dr. Elizabeth Bell are committed to helping you achieve the best vision and comfort with your contact lenses.
-We offer all types of contact lens examinations, including soft lenses, rigid gas permeable (RGP) lenses, and custom scleral lenses.
-Our doctors specialize in fitting complex and custom lenses, particularly for patients with keratoconus or prior surgery.
+We are proud to offer all types of contact lens examinations, including soft lenses, rigid gas permeable (RGP) lenses, and custom scleral lenses.
+Our contact lens specialists are skilled in fitting complex and custom lenses, particularly for patients with keratoconus or prior eye surgery.

 Soft disposable contact lenses work well for many patients without eye disease or previous surgery.
 Our doctors fit all types of soft lenses, including toric (for astigmatism), multifocal, monovision (one eye for distance and one eye for near), daily disposables, and colored or enhancer lenses.

 RGP lenses are hard lenses that provide excellent vision and may be a better option for some patients due to their prescription or corneal shape.
 These contact lenses are typically smaller than soft lenses and can last for several years when cared for properly.
 These lens types include single vision, bitoric (for high astigmatism), and bifocal lenses.
 They may also be used for patients with keratoconus, pellucid marginal degeneration, or previous corneal surgery or injury.